South Malaita Island

-South Malaita Island is the island at the southern tip of the larger island of Malaita in the eastern part of the Solomon Islands.
+South Malaita Island is the island at the southern tip of the larger island of Malaita in the eastern part of Solomon Islands.
 It is also known as Small Malaita and Maramasike for Areare speakers and Malamweimwei for more than 80% of the islanders.
-It is also called The island is referred to as Iola Raha.
+The island is referred to as Iola Raha.
 It is called "small" to distinguish it from the much larger sibling.
 It is part of Malaita Province.
 South Malaita came under effective control of the colonial administration after the Solomon Islands was declared a British Protectorate in 1893.
 During the colonial days, the island was divided by the colonial government and missionary establishments into the Asimeuri, Asimae, and Raroisu'u districts.

 First settlers

 The history of Mwalamwaimwei began with early migrants who settled in the coastal zone and later moved to the highlands.
 A revolution in the highlands led residents to return to the coastal zone.

 Governance

 The ruling chiefs inherit the chiefly bloodline and govern each Iola.
 The Ououinemauri is the elected high chief chosen to govern and administer the Council of Chiefs.
 The Iola are subdivided according to the tribes and clans across the island.
 Some Iolas have 2,3 or 4 chiefs.